ikigai-kevin-k/studio-sdp-mirror/docs/getting-started/quick-start.md

 # Quick Start Guide

-This guide will help you get started with the Studio SDP Roulette System quickly.
+This guide will help you get started with the Studio SDP System quickly.

 ## Running Your First Game